Trading 212 vs MultiBank 2025

 Dive deeper: Best Low Spread Forex Brokers.

-When comparing Trading 212 and MultiBank for their range of investments, both platforms offer forex trading as CFDs or spot contracts; however, the extent of their offerings diverges significantly.
-Trading 212 provides access to an extensive array of 8,025 tradeable symbols including 146 forex pairs, while MultiBank features 1,042 tradeable symbols with 40 forex pairs.
-Furthermore, Trading 212 allows clients to invest in exchange-traded securities on both U.S. and international exchanges, enabling the purchase of company shares like Apple and Vodafone.
-In contrast, MultiBank doesn't offer this option.
+When comparing Trading 212 and MultiBank, both platforms offer forex trading as CFDs or spot contracts, but their range of investments varies significantly.
+Trading 212 stands out with a broader selection, offering 7,868 tradeable symbols, including 146 forex pairs.
+In contrast, MultiBank provides 1,042 symbols with 40 forex pairs.
+Trading 212 also enables clients to buy exchange-traded securities on both U.S. and international exchanges, allowing for direct investment in companies like Apple and Vodafone.
+Meanwhile, MultiBank does not offer direct purchase of exchange-traded securities on these markets but does provide copy trading and the ability to buy actual cryptocurrencies.

 Feature |